Fermionic spectral walls in kink collisions: Conclusions

 In the present work, we have established the existence of spectral walls in a supersymmetric model.
 Their main properties, like the independence of the position of a spectral wall for all initial conditions or their selective nature, remain basically unchanged.
 However, due to a richer field content, some novel effects additionally emerge.

-Firstly, a kink-fermion bound state can experience a spectral wall even though only the fermionic field is excited.
+Firstly, a kink-fermion bound state can experience a spectral wall even though {\it only} the fermionic field is excited.
 Interestingly, when a fermion bound mode enters the continuum, the fermion feels a spectral wall as it happens for the bosonic case with wobbling kinks.
 This way, the fermion bound mode plays the same role as the ``shape mode" for the kink.
-In the supersymmetric model the excited fermion state ceases to exist precisely at the same point as the bosonic normal mode.
+In the supersymmetric model, the excited fermion state ceases to exist precisely at the same point as the bosonic normal mode.
+Here, we once again underline an important difference in the nature of the bosonic and fermionic bound modes.
+While the bosonic mode, like e.g., the shape mode, can be excited with an arbitrary amplitude, the amplitude of the fermionic mode is uniquely determined by the normalization condition imposed on the fermion field.
+Thus, in a given theory, that is for a given value of the back reaction coupling constant $\beta$, only one scenario may occur.
+Namely, for the critical value of the coupling, $\beta=\beta_{cr}$, the antikink forms a long-living quasi-stationary state whose position $x=X_{sw}$ is governed by the point where the fermionic mode hits the mass threshold.
+For weaker coupling, $\beta>\beta_{cr}$, the antikink can pass through the spectral wall, while for stronger coupling, $\beta<\beta_{cr}$, it is backscattered before $x=X_{sw}$.

+In the case when initially also the bosonic shape mode of the antikink is excited, the inclusion of fermionic bound mode modifies the value of the critical amplitude of the shape mode $A_{cr}$ at which the stationary state is formed.
+This value depends on the coupling $\beta$.

 Secondly, what is more captivating, a spectral wall may act not only as a barrier separating more excited from less excited kink-fermion bound states but also may separate the bosonic from fermionic fields leading to a disintegration of the bound state.
-Strictly speaking, we observed that the antikink passes through the spectral wall while the initially bounded excited fermion is reflected.
-This behavior strongly depends on the strength of the back reaction.
-However, this happens only when the back reaction is not too strong.
-Otherwise, the fermion stays bound to the bosonic field and pulls it back with itself.
+Strictly speaking, we observed that the initially excited fermionic mode is always reflected at the spectral wall, while the bosonic antikink may or may not pass through it.
+The strength of the back reaction determines the actual behavior at the spectral wall.
+If the back reaction is not too strong, the initially bounded kink-fermion state is destroyed, and the bosonic and fermionic degrees of freedom evolve in different directions.
+Otherwise, if the back-reaction is sufficiently strong, the fermion stays bound to the bosonic field and pulls it back with itself.
+As a result, the whole kink-fermion bound state is backscattered by the spectral wall.

 The observed ability to disintegrate a bound state seems to be a rather generic property of spectral walls, which should occur in other theories, e.g., two-scalar field models, provided there is a bound state with a finite, or preferably small, binding energy.
 It would be interesting to present an explicit example of such a process.
 This could be investigated using results of \cite{HB} in theories for which stable and meta-stable multikink states have been constructed.